ChariereFiedler/puzle-shapeshifter/README.md

 ## About

-With **Shapesifter**, merge markdown documents, handlebars templates and static html themes into static html files and / or pdf documents.
+With **Shapeshifter**, merge markdown documents, handlebars templates and static html themes into static html files and / or pdf documents.

 The tool is currently usable in state.